DirectRTX/Simple-Ad-Network/README.md

 2. They can use a Fallback URL.
 So it doesn't really matter how much traffic you've purchased from them.
 If they use a Fallback URL, they know that they aren't losing any traffic.

+While this isn't the perfect solutions, many publishers won't care.
+You'll continuously have ones that email asking about traffic stats, but we actually cover this in the support area of the Member's Area.
+So, if it's important for them to track, they'll just use something like Bit.ly to track that traffic.

 ## How To Use The Admin Dashboard

 ## Start Promoting Your Network!